Take a seat and dim the lights

 - Earth Song: "Take It Back" is about humanity's degradation of the environment, using the metaphor of an abusive relationship.

 - Epic Rocking: "Poles Apart" (7:04), "Wearing the Inside Out" (6:49), "Take It Back" (6:12), "Coming Back to Life" (6:19), "Keep Talking" (6:11), and "High Hopes" (8:31).

-- An odd case in that the packaging is the feely; the initial CD run of the album featured the 1994 Pink Floyd logo, a stylized sound wave, and the words "THE DIVISION BELL" in braille on the disc tray's spine.
+- An odd case in that the packaging is the feely; the initial CD run of the album by EMI featured the 1994 Pink Floyd logo, a stylized sound wave, and the words "THE DIVISION BELL" in braille on the disc tray's spine.

 - The original 7-inch single of "High Hopes" came on clear vinyl and included a poster, while the 12-inch single of the song came on blue vinyl included a set of film cards, along with an etching on the B-side of the disc.
 Some vinyl copies of the album also come in translucent blue.

 - For Doom the Bell Tolls: "High Hopes" opens with the haunting sound of a church bell, tying in with the minor-key, downtempo composition of the main song and the wistful, almost mournful tone of the lyrics.